Rahul12Arora/React-hooks/README.md

 <h2>useContext</h2>

 Intro - useContext Helps Us Avoid Prop Drilling.
 In React, we want to avoid the following problem of creating multiple props to pass data down two or more levels from a parent component.
-In some cases, it is fine to pass props through multiple components, but it is redundant to pass props through components which do not need it.
+In some cases, it is fine to pass props through multiple components, but it is redundant to pass props through components which do not need it.</br>

 1.)We create & export a variable that is React.createContext();</br>
 2.)We wrap our function in this variable component & assign the value attribute what we want to pass down.</br>
-3.)We now import UserContext in the component we want to use the data in & pass it in useContext() Hook.
+3.)We now import UserContext in the component we want to use the data in & pass it in useContext() Hook.</br>

 ```
 import React from 'react';